 Where does the remaining T3 come from?
-The other 80 percent of T3 is produced from conversion of T4 in your kidneys, liver, muscle, brain, skin and placenta.
+The other 80 percent of T3 is produced from the conversion of T4 in your kidneys, liver, muscle, brain, skin, and placenta.

 If you do not convert T3 from T4 efficiently, replacement doses of T3 can be combined with T4.
 Synthetic T3 (Cytomel ) and compounded T3 are the available options.